I Helped Create The Johnson & Johnson Vaccine

-Over the weekend, The U.S. Food and Drug Administration authorized Johnson & Johnson’s one-shot COVID-19 vaccine for emergency use.
-It's now the third vaccine to be distributed across the nation, behind Moderna and Pfizer and their two-shot mRNA vaccines.
+Over the weekend, The US Food and Drug Administration authorised Johnson & Johnson’s one-shot COVID-19 vaccine for emergency use.
+It's now the third vaccine to be distributed across America, behind Moderna and Pfizer and their two-shot mRNA vaccines.
 Nearly 4 million doses of the newly approved vaccine were shipped out across the country on Sunday night, the first dose of which is set to be administered Tuesday.

 Advertisement